 In 2017 our club began its partnership with our twin club in Narlag Ulaanbaatar, Mongolia.
 Promoting literacy was our first priority, and during the first year of our partnership, we gathered 1,000 early-reader books, which were distributed to approximately 800 children in under-served squatter towns.

 The Worthington Libraries and the Friends Foundation of Worthington Libraries, which were among the original supporters of the Mongolian project in 2017, increased their support, providing not only books, but also warehousing space and technical support.
 Club members, their spouses and friends rallied to sort the books to ensure age-appropriateness and repackage them for shipment to Mongolia in late summer.
 In September immediate past president Tim Shear, who spearheaded the project, and Board Member Chuck Gibson arrived in Ulaanbaatar to assist twin club members in distributing the books to needy children in urban and rural communities across Mongolia.
 During their two-week visit they traveled 2,400 miles by van in seven days.
 Their trip took them to mountainous regions and desert areas.
 In the end, approximately 10,000 books made their way into the hands of children and gave a boost to literacy efforts in the country.
-Whether in their local communities or around the world, Rotarians make a difference in the lives of others.
+Plans are underway to collaborate with other education NGOs to continue to provide opportunities for Mongolian youth to improve their studies with a focus on Whether in their local communities or around the world, Rotarians make a difference in the lives of others.

 New Generations Service Exchange